fanf2/ssh-box/README.md

 the SSH protocol.)

 The comment is only used when listing an encrypted file's recipients.
+If the comment consists of a single nul byte then it should be omitted from the list.

+### agility

+In the future, this `ssh-box` file format may support other public key types, such as `ssh-rsa`.
+Tools that read `ssh-box` encrypted files should not raise an error when they see an unrecognised recipient key type.

+The bulk encryption algorithm is determined by the version string at the start of the file.

 ### encryption

 When encrypting a file, a fresh AEAD nonce and key are generated, and concatenated into a secret blob without any framing.
-(They have fixed sizes determined by the AEAD construction, which is also fixed.)
+(They have fixed sizes determined by the AEAD construction.)

-Each recipient's ssh public key is [converted][to curve25519] using libsodium `crypto_sign_ed25519_pk_to_curve25519()` and the resulting key used to encrypt the secret blob using libsodium [`crypto_box_seal()`][sealed box].
+Each recipient's ssh public key is converted using libsodium [`crypto_sign_ed25519_pk_to_curve25519()`][to curve25519] and the resulting key is used to encrypt the secret blob using libsodium [`crypto_box_seal()`][sealed box].